YuliyaKVAS/html-framework-Kusakina/README.md

 property that prevents floating elements on either the left and the right side.

-And also the are several classes for work with flex technology. flex class is using display: flex prooerty to determine flexible 'div'. flex-row and flex-column are using flex-direction property to build items in a row or in a column inside the 'div' element. space-between class using justify-content: space-between property, so items are evenly distributed in 'div'. x-start and x-end classes are also using justify-content property with flex-start and flex-end values to make items are packed toward the start and the end of 'div'.
-Class y-center is using priperty
+And also the are several classes for work with flex technology. flex class is using display: flex property to determine flexible 'div'. flex-row and flex-column are using flex-direction property to build items in a row or in a column inside the 'div' element. space-between class using justify-content: space-between property, so items are evenly distributed in 'div'. x-start and x-end classes are also using justify-content property with flex-start and flex-end values to make items are packed toward the start and the end of 'div'.
+Class y-center is using property
 align-items: center, so items can be centered in the cross-axes.